tdegeus/cppmat/docs/cppmat_tensor.rst

 .. note::

-  Because of the flexibility of C++ it is easy to switch between these specialized class and the more general ``cppmat::cartesian::tensor2`` class.
+  Because of the flexibility of C++ it is easy to switch between these specialized classes and the more general ``cppmat::cartesian::tensor2`` classes.
 For example, the following will work:

   .. code-block:: cpp